kshitjj/chromium-dashboard/README.md

 ### Mission

-[chromestatus.com](https://chromestatus.com/) is the official tool used for for tracking feature launches in Blink (the browser engine that powers Chrome and many other web browsers).
+[chromestatus.com](https://chromestatus.com/) is the official tool used for tracking feature launches in Blink (the browser engine that powers Chrome and many other web browsers).
 This tool guides feature owners through our [launch process](https://www.chromium.org/blink/launching-features/) and serves as a primary source for developer information that then ripples throughout the web developer ecosystem.

 ### Get the code